 In order to enrol in this subject, you must be accepted into one of the following degrees:

 This subject explores core aspects of investment theory and management in a rapidly changing financial environment.
 It provides you with analytical techniques and the theoretical and practical skills of investment analysis, stock markets and securities.
 You will evaluate and analyse issues related to investment management, assess, manage and create portfolios, examine and appraise securities and explore institutions and financial instruments.

-- Assessment - Linked CLOs: 1, 3 (50%)
+- Assessment Task 1 ( Linked CLOs: 1, 3) (50%)

-- Final Invigilated Exam - Linked CLOs: 1, 2, 3, 4, 5 (50%)
+- Assessment Task 2 (Linked CLOs: 1, 2, 3, 4, 5) (50%)